tc39/notes/es7/2015-11/nov-19.md

 MM: it does not, a stack property exists, but the content of the stack is widly different, and could not be standardize without breaking

-MM: Some api should exist, which extracts a spec’d stack from an error object. non errros wont carry stacks.
+MM: Some api should exist, which extracts a spec'd stack from an error object. non errros wont carry stacks.
 Which implies that an error is unique.

 DD: Ember.isError does not seem like the right tool

 MM: Maybe System.getStack could use it.

-YK: …
+YK: ...

 JHD: Regexp is the only one?

-…
+...

 SM: can you explain more

-SM: isn’t stack an anti pattern as it is branding
+SM: isn't stack an anti pattern as it is branding

 DD: If it does not have internal structure (private data) branding should not be encouraged